 Van Gogh Museum – Amsterdam, The Netherlands

-If you’re a fan of this tragic, ingenious painter, then you must take a virtual peek of his museum.
+If you’re a fan of this tragic, ingenious painter, then you must take a virtual peek at his museum.

-The Vincent van Gogh Museum is the most extensive collection of artworks by Vincent van Gogh, including over 200 paintings, 500 drawings, and over 750 personal letters.
+The Vincent van Gogh Museum houses the most extensive collection of artworks by the painter, including over 200 paintings, 500 drawings, and over 750 personal letters.

-His most famous masterpiece, The Starry Night, is at the MoMA in New York City.
-But there is this pretty cool VR/360 video that lets you immerse into the painting.
-It is worth checking out!
+His most famous masterpiece, The Starry Night, is at the MoMA in New York City rather than the Van Gogh Museum.
+But there is this pretty cool VR/360 video that lets you experience the painting virtually.
+It’s worth checking out!

 Rijksmuseum – Amsterdam, The Netherlands